Your Ultimate NYC To Do List

 I went up the observation deck in March of 2018 before I was 21…

-… and just now this past July the night I turned 21.
+… and in July 2019 the night I turned 21.

 I recommend making a reservation at one of the bars at the top; that way – you get the view and a drink for less than the price of the ticket for observation deck alone.